Gry's Virtual Keyboard Museum

 Voce V5 (2004)

 Just another light weight Hammond wannabe.
 Despite the ugly orange color, it sounds pretty good.
-I use a preamp and a Leslie 147 to bring the sound out to the crowd, and it works well.
+I used a preamp and a Leslie 147 to bring the sound out to the crowd, and it worked well.
+Later I also used a Dynacord Leslie Simulator.
 You can fool allmost anyone with this tiny little box, at least as long as they don't see it.

 VOCE